 Other points to note:

-1. Registration and payment can be completed through the online registration gateway (to be open in mid August 2022).
+1. Registration and payment must be completed through the online registration gateway.

 2. All fees are non-refundable and non-transferable.